spidasoftware/schema/doc/apis/companyAPI.md

 Get Company
 ----------

-Gets the Company Details of the Company ID.
-Used to display Company attribute data.
+Gets the company details of the given Company ID.
+Also used to display optional company attribute data.

 #### URL